upperstream/dotfiles/README.md

 what will be done.

 This script supports `-s` option to set up symbolic links for additional set of tools.
-See the above description above for `dotfiles_install_tools.sh` for details.
+See the description above for `dotfiles_install_tools.sh` for details.

-Execute `./dotfiles_link_files -H` to learn more options.
+Execute `./dotfiles_link_files.sh -H` to learn more options.

 ## Licensing